The announcement by 17-year-old musician Trio Mio that he will perform at ODM leader Raila Odinga’s event at Kasarani today has drawn mixed reactions.

 The specialist says that it’s possible for Trio to manage education and music so long as a proper framework is put in place.

 “His parents or guardian have a responsibility to ensure that he is protected from possible stress-triggering situations that his young career could expose him to,” Stella said.
 “Remember, the music industry in Kenya, just like in other parts of the world, is highly competitive.
 There are cases where young talents were pushed into drug abuse, depression or suicide.
-Before it gets to that, a proper framework should be in place.”
+Before it gets to that, a proper framework should be in put in place.”

 Sociologist and lecturer at the University of Nairobi, Dr Karamu Kiemo, agrees with Stella Mbugua – that politics, for now, should be a no-go-zone for Trio.